 We were in Darwin to catch up with Tony’s old friend John Ostara of IndoPacific Marine Education Discovery Centre.
-Tony planned to also do a local dive with John.
-Yes, you are right, no-one in their right mind dives in Darwin, there isn’t even a local dive shop.
-Crocs have terrified everyone out of the water, but that doesn’t stop my husband, Tony the fearless shark diver (yes, I do have his life insurance topped up!).
+Tony planned to also do a local dive with John even though no-one in their right mind dives in Darwin, there isn’t even a local dive shop.
+Crocodiles have terrified everyone out of the water, although jumping crocodile cruises are popular.

-As part of our “Surface Interval” activities, we planned a visit to Kakadu.
+As part of our surface interval activities, we planned a visit to Kakadu National Park.
 I hadn’t been there for nearly 30 years, so the experience was long forgotten.

-The best times to cruise are the sunrise and sunset tours when the animals are most active.
-But our industrious travel agent back on the Sunshine Coast had booked us on an 11.30am cruise.
+The best times to cruise are the sunrise and sunset tours when the animals are most active but our travel agent had booked us on an 11.30 am cruise.

 Our expectations were thus reasonably low but this was our only opportunity to do it, so off we went.

 Our hosts were the indigenous-owned Yellow Water Cruises with a female Kiwi naturalist guide (yes, the Top End is truly a melting pot!).